Hohenzoler/optyka/README.md

 ## Installation
 There are two ways to install the project: download exe file, or run the project from source.

+> [!NOTE]
+> If you don't want to modify the project, we highly recommend using the first method.

 ### Method 1
+1. Go to the ***Releases*** page on GitHub
+2. Download ***1.0 - zip***
+3. Extract all the files
+4. Run ***optyka.exe***

+### Method 2
 1. Clone the repository: `git clone https://github.com/Hohenzoler/optyka.git`
 2. Navigate to the project directory: `cd optyka`
 3. Install the required packages: `pip install -r requirements.txt`
 4. Run the main script: `python main.py`

-### Method 2
-1. Go to the ***Releases*** page on GitHub
-2. Download ***1.0 - zip***
-3. Extract all the files
-4. Run ***optyka.exe***

 ## Usage